netdata/netdata/streaming/README.md

 ### Netdata could not create a stream

-The connection between master and slave is a stream by definition, when the master has problems to convert the initial connection to a stream, it will write the following messages inside error.log:
+The connection between master and slave is a stream.
+When the master has problems to convert the initial connection to a stream, it will write the following messages inside `error.log`:

 ```
 file descriptor given is not a valid stream
 ```

-and after this it will close the stream.
+After logging this error, Netdata will close the stream.

 [![analytics](https://www.google-analytics.com/collect?v=1&aip=1&t=pageview&_s=1&ds=github&dr=https%3A%2F%2Fgithub.com%2Fnetdata%2Fnetdata&dl=https%3A%2F%2Fmy-netdata.io%2Fgithub%2Fstreaming%2FREADME&_u=MAC~&cid=5792dfd7-8dc4-476b-af31-da2fdb9f93d2&tid=UA-64295674-3)](<>)